joshbegley/nyt-latest/README.md

 `The Giants have let some quality homegrown players leave in free agency in the past.
 Will they do it again?`\
 https://nytimes.com/athletic/6932531/2026/01/01/ny-giants-free-agents-wandale-robinson-jermaine-eluemunor-cordale-flott/

-**Crans-Montana Is a Historic Swiss Ski Resort Popular With International Tourists**\
+**Crans-Montana is a Historic Swiss Ski Resort Popular with International Tourists**\
 `Known for its gourmet food, luxury stores, and for hosting major sporting events, the high-end resort was acquired by Vail Resorts in 2024.`\
 https://nytimes.com/2026/01/01/world/europe/fire-crans-montana.html